 2. Build a well-designed law firm website

-In the digital age, your law firm’s website is often a potential client’s first impression of you.
-It’s your chance of making a great first impression on website visitors who are looking to hire a lawyer.
+In the digital age, your law firm’s website is often a potential client’s first impression of your brand.
+It’s your chance to make a great first impression on website visitors who are looking to hire a lawyer.

 As a good start, use quality photographs and a great law firm logo.
 Then, clearly and concisely state the services you provide and practice areas you cover.
 Highlight any awards, recognitions, or important experiences you have and make sure your contact information is prominently displayed.